DayanaGCruz/CST-310-Project6/README.md

 Verify that all header files and libs for these installations are in /usr/include to avoid include directive errors

+Move FreeType installation to directory include statements of project files expect if not automatic with installation

 	cd /usr/include
   	cd freetype2
   	sudo mv * /usr/include